discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 tree of size $k$.
 See the picture below for illustration.

 The tree must we have $(1/6)k-r$ leaves, for some $r$.
 Then we want to get the maximum number of non-leaf nodes, without using paths.
+We choose to have the smallest degree possible, with the largest amount of nodes: a complete binary tree.
+This gives us at most $(1/6)k-r$ nodes, thus we still have to sneak
+$(2/3)k+2r$ nodes in.
-Then we choose to have the smallest degree possible, with the largest amount of nodes: a complete binary tree.
-This gives us at most $(1/6)k-r$ nodes, thus we still have to sneak in $(2/3)k+2r$ nodes. nodes.
-If we replace each edge of the binary tree by a path of three edges, we do not create path of degree-2 nodes of length three or more, and we have used $2*((1/6)k-r)=1/3-2r$ new nodes.
-We only have $4r$ nodes to add.
-But there is no room for these nodes: any addition would result in a new labeled nodes, and we have a remaining budget strictly smaller $r$ because of the leaves.
+If we replace each edge of the binary tree by a path of three edges, we do not create path of degree-2 nodes of length three or more, and we have used $2\times((1/6)k-r)=1/3-2r$ new nodes.
+We only have $4r$ nodes to add, $3r$ of which must be unlabeled.
+But there is no room for these nodes: any addition would result in a new labeled nodes.

 ![](assets/rake-log.png){: .center-image width="80%"}